vega/vega-lite/README.md

 ### Commands

-You can run `npm run build` to compile Vega-Lite or run `npm start` to open the live vega-lite editor.
+You can run `npm run build` to compile Vega-Lite.

+You can `npm run watch` to start a watcher task that
+- re-compile Vega-Lite
-You can `npm run watch` to start a watcher task that regenerate the `vega-lite-schema.json` file whenever `schema.js` changes, and lints and tests all JS files when any `.js` file in `test/` or `src/` changes.
+- regenerate the `vega-lite-schema.json` file whenever `schema.js` changes
+- lints and tests all JS files when any `.js` file in `test/` or `src/` changes.

-Note: These commands use [Gulp](http://gulpjs.com) internally; to run them directly (instead of through the `npm run` aliases), install gulp globally with
+Note: These commands use [Gulp](http://gulpjs.com) internally; Therefore, you need to install gulp globally with
 ```sh
 npm install -g gulp
 ```
+to make them work.

 ### Developing Vega-Lite and Datalib